How to Help a Friend Struggling With Alcoholism or Drug Abuse

 What if My Friend Can’t Afford Addiction Treatment?

-You or your friend may think that the price of detox, rehab, medications, and outpatient treatment will prohibit them from getting the care they need.
+You or your friend may think that the price of detox, rehab, medications, and outpatient addiction treatment will prohibit them from getting the care they need.
 In reality, treatment is often affordable due to insurance coverage and flexible payment options that many facilities offer.

 If your friend has insurance, encourage them to call the number listed on the back of their card to inquire about mental health and substance abuse coverage.4 You can also help streamline the process by having your friend enter their information on the insurance benefits verification form here.
 Our benefits verification is free and does not obligate your friend to seek treatment with Desert Hope Treatment Center.